Mason Plumlee has triple-double, helps Pistons beat Pelicans - WHIZ News

 TIP-INS

-Pelicans: New Orleans allowed 129 and 143 points in its previous two games, so this was actually an improvement from that standpoint.
+Pelicans: New Orleans allowed 129 and 143 points in its previous two games. … The Pelicans shot 35% for the final three quarters.

 UP NEXT